 The Fund will not make investments that will result in the concentration of its investments in the securities of issuers primarily engaged in the same industry.
-Government securities, municipal securities and bank instruments will not be deemed to constitute an industry.
+For purposes of this restriction, the term concentration has the meaning set forth in the 1940 Act, any rule or order thereunder, or any SEC staff interpretation thereof.
+Government securities and municipal securities will not be deemed to constitute an industry.